OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 And now we're sorted.
 That `visit_value` from earlier can use a `RefValueSlot`, and we can report any and all pointers - even the ones hidden away in `Value` types.

 ## moving collector: top 3 nastiest bugs
 So far, we've been in the context of a MarkSweep GC.
-That's a hassle to get working, but it's doable.
-The real issue
+That's already a hassle to get working, but the real issue comes when you start allowing data to be moved around.

+We've now got a marksweep collector working, and we can move on to a moving one.
+On the MMTk side, the main difference is having to implement the [`ObjectModel::copy`](https://docs.mmtk.io/api/mmtk/vm/trait.ObjectModel.html#tymethod.copy) function, so that MMTk knows how to copy data to its new location in memory.
+Roughly speaking, that's a glorified `memcpy` call - or `std::ptr::copy_nonoverlapping::<u8>` in Rust.

+Which sounds much simpler than reality.
+Because the main addition of a moving collector is the implication that anything can move around, and through this, many more bugs.
 Past me said it best in some commit description:
 > fixed one AST GC bug - X remain (with X superior or equal to 1)

 There's always another bug.
-There's definitely some bugs in my implementation right now, that my tests and benchmarks haven't managed to find.
+There's definitely some bugs in my implementation right now, that all my tests and all my benchmarks haven't managed to find, yet.
+So we choose to play fast and loose with object permanence and just assume they don't exist until they do.

-Everyone likes a list, so here's a top 3.
+Here's a couple of bugs that manifested into reality in the past, though.
+And everyone likes a list, so here's a top 3.

+### number 3: badly copying
+If it wasn't already clear we disregard Rust a lot for the sake of performance, you're about to learn our `Frame`s have self-referential pointers (ew).

-### number 3: oops stack variables
+### number 2: oops stack variables
-That one also applies to non moving GCs, but a moving one made it even worse.
+That one also applies to non moving GCs, but a moving one made it a lot worse.

 People talk about the issues that come from forgetting to scan the stack;
 I know about these issues because I've read the work of said people;